prisma/prisma-examples/typescript/graphql-hapi-sdl-first/README.md

 ## Using the GraphQL API

-The schema that specifies the API operations of your GraphQL server is defined in [`src/schema.ts`](src/schema.ts).
+The schema that specifies the API operations of your GraphQL server is defined in [`./schema.graphql`](./schema.graphql).
+Below are a number of operations that you can send to the API using the GraphQL Playground.

+Feel free to adjust any operation by adding or removing fields.
+The GraphQL Playground helps you with its auto-completion and query validation features.

 ### Retrieve all published posts and their authors